Efficient discrimination schemes for unextendible product bases with strong quantum nonlocality: Proof of Theorem 5

 \section{Proof of Theorem~5}

-\paragraph*{Overview and resources.} We follow the resource configuration and operational idea used in Theorem~1 (teleportation plus EPR pairs used layer-by-layer).
-Charlie and Bob share $|\phi^+(d)\rangle_{BC}$ and Charlie teleports $C$ to Bob, producing the bipartite state $|\psi\rangle_{A\widetilde{B}}$.
+\paragraph*{Overview and resources.} We follow the resource configuration and operational idea used in Theorem~1 (teleportation together with EPR pairs that are consumed sequentially according to the identified shell).
+Charlie and Bob share $|\phi^+(d)\rangle_{bc}$ and Charlie teleports $C$ to Bob, producing the bipartite state $|\psi\rangle_{A\widetilde{B}}$.